 #5 Geoff Hurst and Charlie Hurst

-He permanently penciled his name into English football folklore with that performance, and that remains the only major trophy England have won.
+He permanently etched his name into English football folklore with that performance, and that remains the only major trophy the Three Lions have won till now.

-After he retired as a player, Hurst entered the managerial field, even managing Chelsea for two years, before finally retiring from all forms of sport and later became one of the few players in the world to be knighted.
+After he retired as a player, Hurst entered into management, and was at the helm of Chelsea for two years, before finally retiring from all forms of the sport.
+He was later knighted.

-His father, on the other hand, was also a professional footballer, but his career was greatly affected by the Second World War.
+His father Charlie Hurst on the other hand was also a professional footballer, but his career was greatly affected by the Second World War.
 Consequently, he could never make a professional appearance for his country.

-Unlike Geoff, however, his father was a center back who enjoyed relative success at multiple English clubs, which includes Bristol Rovers and Oldham Athletic before becoming the player-manager of Sudbury Town.
-He lead the team to finals of the Suffolk Senior Cup and third place in the league before retiring and taking up a job as a toolmaker.
+Unlike Geoff, however, his father was a centre-back who enjoyed relative success at multiple English clubs, including Bristol Rovers and Oldham Athletic before becoming the player-manager of Sudbury Town.
+He led the team to the finals of the Suffolk Senior Cup and third place in the league before retiring and taking up a job as a toolmaker.

 #4 Diego Forlan and Pablo Forlan

-One of the most deadly strikers of the previous decade, Forlan had a sensational career in Europe, particularly in the La Liga.
-Despite his poor performances at Manchester United, Forlan managed to recover and hit a rich vein of form after leaving Sir Alex Ferguson's side.
+One of the most deadly strikers in the history of World football, Forlan had a sensational career in Europe, particularly in the La Liga.
+Despite his poor performances at Manchester United, Forlan managed to recover and hit a rich vein of form after leaving the Red Devils.
 He joined the Spanish League, and during his time at Villarreal and Atletico Madrid, he won the Pichichi award – the Spanish equivalent of the Golden boot – with both clubs.

-He continued his form, scoring twice after Luis Suarez's opening goal and helped Uruguay win their 15th Copa America title and in the process, became Uruguay's joint top scorer (since been eclipsed by Luis Suarez).
+He continued his form, scoring twice after Luis Suarez's opening goal and helping Uruguay win their 15th Copa America title in 2011 and the process became Uruguay's joint top scorer (since being eclipsed by Luis Suarez).

 His father, Pablo Forlan, was also a professional footballer, but unlike his son, he never ventured outside of South America during his career.
-Pablo did, however, win 7 Uruguayan League titles along with a Copa Libertadores title in the 1960s, and a Copa America with Uruguay despite having made only seventeen caps for the national team.
+Pablo did, however, win seven Uruguayan League Championships along with a Copa Libertadores title in the 1960s, and a Copa America with Uruguay despite having made only seventeen caps for the national team.

 #3 Gonzalo Higuain and Jorge Higuain

 Gonzalo Higuain is a seasoned veteran who has graced various clubs in world football.
-The highly sought after Argentinian striker was linked to big Premier League clubs during his time at Real Madrid before finally moving to Napoli, where lit the Serie A on fire with 90+ goals in three seasons with the club.
+The Argentinian striker was linked to big Premier League clubs during his time at Real Madrid before finally moving to Napoli, where he took the Serie A by storm with 90+ goals in three seasons with the club.

-Higuain started his European career at Real Madrid, scoring over 100 league goals over a span of six seasons before being shipped off to Napoli, where he further established himself as one of the foremost strikers in world football.
-Since then, he has represented Juventus, AC Milan, and Chelsea and continues to be amongst the squad for the Old Lady under Maurizio Sarri.
+Higuain started his European career at Real Madrid, scoring over 100 league goals throughout six seasons before being shipped off to Napoli, where he further established himself as one of the foremost strikers in world football.
+Since then, he has represented Juventus, AC Milan, and Chelsea.

 His father, Jorge Higuain, was a full-back who was renowned for scoring plenty of goals despite being a defender.
-Although he enjoyed spells at Argentinian clubs such as Boca Juniors, River Plate, and even for a French Ligue 1 club Stade Brestois 29, the senior Higuain never made an appearance for his national team.
+Although he enjoyed spells at Argentinian clubs such as Boca Juniors, River Plate, and even for a French Ligue 1 club Stade Brestois 29, Jorge never made an appearance for his national team.

 #2 Frank Lampard and Frank Lampard Sr.

 Frank Lampard is a Chelsea legend, having made more than 600 appearances for the club and scoring a staggering 273 goals.
-Chelsea's all-time highest scorer carved a niche for himself as a modern-day box-to-box midfielder and will be regarded as one of the best players to have ever played for England.
+Lampard carved a niche for himself as a modern-day box-to-box midfielder and will be regarded as one of the best players to have ever played for England.